brooklynrail/sandy-theme/README.md

-# Theme for cometogethersandy.com (also at alternate host, survivingsandy.me)
+# Theme for cometogethersandy.com

+- Also available at alternate host, survivingsandy.me
 - Wordpress

 ## plugins used by cometogethersandy.com